 Hiring a death doula can vary depending on location, services provided, the doula’s experience, and whether you opt for an hourly rate or agree on a fixed service rate for delivering the full service.

-Doulas’ services are typically paid as out-of-pocket costs to the dying person or their family, as (at this time) their services are not covered by Medicare, Medicaid, or most private insurance.
+Doulas’ services are typically paid out of pocket by the dying person or their family, as (at this time) they are not covered by Medicare, Medicaid, or most private insurance.

 Doula Hourly Rates: